Open-source architecture

-Open-source architecture is an emerging paradigm that advocates new procedures in imagination and formation of virtual and real spaces within a universal infrastructure.
-Drawing from references as diverse as open-source culture, modular design, avant-garde architectural, science fiction, language theory, and neuro-surgery, it adopts an inclusive approach as per spatial design towards a collaborative use of design and design tools by professionals and ordinary citizen users.
-The umbrella term citizen-centered design harnesses the notion of open-source architecture, which in itself involves the non-building architecture of computer networks, and goes beyond it to the movement that encompass the building design professions, as a whole.
+Open-source architecture (OSArc) is an emerging paradigm that advocates for new procedures in the imagination and formation of virtual and real spaces within a universal infrastructure.
+Drawing from diverse references—modular design, avant-garde architectural, science fiction, language theory, and neuro-surgery—it adopts an inclusive approach, as per spatial design, towards a collaborative use of design and design tools by professionals and ordinary citizen users.
+The umbrella term citizen-centered design harnesses the notion of open-source architecture, which in itself involves the architecture of computer networks, and goes beyond it to the movement that encompasses building design professions as a whole.

 History

-Citizen-centered design was spearheaded in 1999 by academic research in leading universities, such as the University of Texas (SUPA) and professional practice organizations, such as the Earthnomad Foundation and ARK Tectonics, to position the citizen-centered design movement at the intersection of design and public policy.
-In the decades that followed, the movement grew to encompass various efforts around the globe, from organizations and collaborations to community design centers sponsored by academic institutions.
-The principles of the citizen-centered design movement and by extension, open-source architecture, were built on the body of knowledge accumulated since the 1960s on citizen participation research and practices.
+Citizen-centered design emerged in 1999 through academic research conducted in leading universities such as the University of Texas (SUPA), as well as professional organizations such as the Earthnomad Foundation and ARK Tectonics.
+This movement aimed to bridge the gap between design and public policy, positioning itself at their intersection.
+Over the ensuing decades, the movement expanded globally, encompassing various initiatives ranging from organizational efforts to community design centers sponsored by academic institutions.
+The principles of citizen-centered design, and, by extension, open-source architecture, were founded on the accumulated body of knowledge from research dating back to the 1960s on citizen participation research and practices.